Yvette-Ibarra/classification-project/README.md

 # Steps to Reproduce
-* Clone this Repo
+1. Clone this repository
+2. Get Telco Churn data from Codeup Database:
-* Must have acess Codeup Database
+  * Must have acess to Codeup Database
+  * Save a copy env.py file containing codeups: hostname, username and password
+  * Save file in cloned repository
-* Run notebook
+3. Run notebook

 # Takeaways and Conclusions
+* About 26.5% of Telco customers churn.
+* Customers who churn tend to:
+    * have a higher a monthly charge
+    * lower tenure mean
+* Contract type, partner status and senior status have an association with churn
+* Gender has no influence on churn

 # Recommendations
+* Have appealing incentives for customers to sign a two-year contract.
+* Run a promotion to lower monthly charges for new customers.
+* Give discounts to senior citizens